katongilang/rest-server-ci/README.md

 # rest-server-ci
-a simple rest-server built using a Codeigniter Framework
+a simple rest-server built using Codeigniter Framework